- How to spot childhood anxiety and what to do about it

 Once anxiety has been recognized, then the tools required to manage the anxiety can be put in place.
 Therapists, parents, and teachers can implement strategies to teach coping skills and mechanisms that help them cope when they begin to feel anxious.

 Anxiety disorders can look like many other disorders and challenges, such as defiance, illness, and fatigue, making it a challenge to diagnose.
-A child who is irritable may not be feeling well, or he or she may be expressing anxiety with symptoms such as stomachaches, headaches, or other illnesses.
+An irritable child may not be feeling well, or he or she may be expressing anxiety with symptoms such as stomachaches, headaches, or other illnesses.
 A child, who is acting out, showing defiance, refusing to do homework, chores, or go to school, may be telling you through his or her behavior, that anxiety is a real challenge.

 Every child is different, and every child will express their anxiety in different ways.
 The key is to know when your child isn’t acting like themselves.
 Or if they have always been this way, how to tell the difference between normal childhood worries and a more serious problem.
 If you have any concerns about your child’s health or behavior, take the first step to talk to your pediatrician.
 They can help you get your child into the right treatment to help them thrive.